felippe-regazio/sh-simple-deployer/README.md

 - The 1st line must be a connection string like user@destination:port, where port is optional.

-- The 2nd line must be the absolute path for the project root, this is where rsync will send the files.
+- The 2nd line must be the absolute path for the project root on the server, this is where rsync will send the files.

 - The 3th line must be the project server IP or URL.